Eternali/watoplan_flut/KNOWN_BUGS.md

 - when changing or adding an activity, the home page sorting won't be updated until it is visited for a second time.
+- The floating action menu animation duration resets to 0 whenever an activity type is added or removed.